 Discussion

 The abundance and diversity of plankton recorded in River Ose were relatively high.
 Ecological conditions, which include constant water, nutrients, water volume, less turbidity, and the availability of sunlight helps the growth of phytoplanktons in freshwater ecosystem (Shrivastava, 2005).
-The phytoplankton phyla namely, Baciliariophyta, Chlorophyta, Ochrophyta, Myzozoa and Cyanobacteria identified in the river were similar to assemblages previously identified from different Nigerian Rivers (Egborge, 1970, Aguigwo, 1997; Yakubu et al., 1998).
-Cyanophyta and Bacillariophyta which were the most abundant reported in this study agrees with the finding of Janse et al. (2006); who reported Chlorophyta, Bacillariophyta, Cyanobacteria and Dinophytes being most dominant in the fresh water communities.
+Phytoplanktons are Baciliariophyta, Chlorophyta, Ochrophyta, Myzozoa and Cyanobacteria identified.
+Similar finding was previously done from different Nigerian Rivers (Egborge, 1970, Aguigwo, 1997; Yakubu et al., 1998).
+Cyanophyta and Bacillariophyta which were the most abundant reported in this study, same observation was already reported by Janse et al. (2006) and Arulraj et al., (2022).
 The abundance of Bacillariophyta in this study could be due to the protection they got through the high concentration of silicon in their shell which are also glass-like.
+This result highly match with Arulraj et al. (2017).

 The Zooplankton phyla identified include Rotifera, Artropoda and Ciliophora.
 Throughout the study period, phytoplankton generally dominated over the zooplankton at the surface waters due to photosynthetic activity of the phytoplankton (Yakubu et al., 1998).
 Aboul-Ela and Khali (1989), phytoplankton forms the most stable community in lakes.
-It has been observed that green algae and diatoms dominate the phytoplankton community of many tropical African waters (Aboul-Ela and Khali, 1989, Ugwumba 1990; Oben, 2000).
+It has been observed that green algae and diatoms dominate the phytoplankton community of many tropical African waters (Aboul-Ela and Khali, 1989, Ugwumba 1990; Oben, 2000; Arulraj et al., 2017).
 This was the trend observed in the rivers during the period of study.
 The low phytoplankton abundance observed during wet season throughout the study period could be attributed to heavy rains, runoff water from the catchment areas, and flood.
 These were unfavourable ecological conditions that increased the suspended solid as well as the turbidity and water dynamics.
 All these ecological adversities influenced the phytoplankton growth.
 Higher plankton relative abundance observed in the dry season could possibly be induced by high photosynthetic activity during the dry season (Chapman and Kinstach, 1992; Meybeck et al., 1992).

 Shannon-Wiener Diversity Index (3.25) showed that plankton abundance was high in the river which might have contributed to the high dissolved oxygen produced in the river.
-High diversity Index of plankton is indication of greater species diversity which could be as a result of suitable ecological conditions of the river.
+High diversity Index of plankton is indication of greater species diversity which could be because of suitable ecological conditions of the river.

 The abundance of phytoplankton in the dry season is higher than in the rainy season in this study.
 This result is in agreement with the study in Sai Gon River (Nguyen, 2022).
 One of the primary reasons for this variation is higher light intensity and higher nutrient content, which favours maximum phytoplankton growth (Bellinger and Sigee 2015).
 In addition, the study of Haque et al. (2021) also demonstrated that an increase in precipitation and turbidity in the wet season could be factors responsible for the low abundance.

 The physico-chemical parameters in this study were within the acceptable range of tolerance for the survival of aquatic organisms.
-The pH value which ranged from 6.00-7.00 in this study is similar to the findings of Olatunji and Odedeyi (2023) that recorded the pH range of 6.00-7.00 in River Ogbese, Ondo State.
+The pH value which ranged from 6-7in this study is like the findings of Olatunji and Odedeyi (2023) that recorded the pH range of 6-7in River Ogbese, Ondo State.
 Changes in water pH can significantly impact plankton abundance and community structure.
 A decline in pH (increasing acidity) can lead to reduced plankton abundance while alkaline conditions can favour specific phytoplankton species and potentially lead to algal blooms.
-(Effendi, (2003) stated that certain organism can survive in more acidic water.
+Effendi (2003), stated that certain organism can survive in more acidic water.
 Temperature significantly impacts plankton abundance, primarily affecting their growth, metabolism, and community structure.
 Higher temperature can enhance photosynthesis and respiration in phytoplankton, leading to increased growth and reproduction.
 Temperature changes can also influence the grazing rates of zooplankton, impacting the overall dynamics of the food web.